U.S. citizen killed in deadly Cuba boat shooting

 A third person had been in the United States on a visa, while the remaining individuals may be legal permanent residents, the official said.
 Some of those on the boat have criminal records.
 The official added that the speedboat's owner alleged that the vessel had been stolen by an employee.

-On Thursday, Cuban Foreign Minister Bruno Rodríguez wrote on X that "a thorough investigation is underway" and stressed that defending Cuba's coasts and national security is a duty.
+On Thursday, Cuban Foreign Minister Bruno Rodríguez wrote on X that "a rigorous investigation" is underway and stressed that defending Cuba's coasts and national security is a duty.

 President Miguel Díaz-Canel also posted on X that Cuba "does not attack or threaten."